 - Annual FCOI Disclosure, and at time of application.
 As part of the annual RIT conflict disclosure process, all faculty and staff will now be asked if they have applied, or intend to apply, for PHS research funds in the coming year.
 If yes, those affected individuals will be asked additional disclosure questions.
 This annual disclosure will be reviewed as part of the RIT Conflict of Interest Policy and Procedures.
 Investigators will still be asked on the RIT Proposal Routing Form at the time of application for PHS funded research to certify if any financial conflict of interest exists in each proposed project.

 - PHS FCOI Procedures.
 PHS regulations require any individual designing, conducting, or reporting on the research to complete FCOI training and additional financial disclosures.
 RIT defines such individuals as the PI or Co-PIs on the project pursuant to section 3.3.1 of the RIT Administrative Policy and Procedures for Externally Sponsored Projects.
+For NIH funded projects, this will include PI/Co-PI, and Senior/Key Personnel.
 RIT recognizes that other individuals working on a project may have such responsibilities in a particular project as determined by the PI.
 In such cases, it is the responsibility of the PI to provide the names of those individuals to SRS in writing.
 SRS shall then require those individuals to complete FCOI training and the additional financial disclosures requested in the RIT Oracle Self Service website (specifically Part III).